 Intro Public Policy (PLCY 0100) or equivalent offering from other departments

 Completed a year on campus prior to the program

-Applications will be considered on a rolling basis until all slots are filled (or until the third week of October).
-If you are applying for the Spring 2018 semester, you will be notified no later than November 3, 2017
+Applications will be considered on a rolling basis until all slots are filled .
+If you are applying for the Fall 2018 semester, the deadline is May 15, 2018.

 Jennifer Romano, Academic Program Consultant, Jennifer_Romano1@brown.edu

 Georgina Manok, Program Manager, Research & Assessment, Georgina_Manok@brown.edu